intelshoe/stackevolve/README.md

 # StackEvolve.com
-StackEvolve.com - A software development and security website, using a custom content managemenent system.
+StackEvolve.com - A software development and security website, using a custom content management system.